Black Adam (film)

-Black Adam is a 2022 American superhero film starring Dwayne Johnson as the titular character.
-Based on the DC character Teth-Adam / Black Adam, the film is a spin-off from Shazam!
+Black Adam is a 2022 American superhero film starring Dwayne Johnson as the title character.
+Based on the DC Comics character Teth-Adam / Black Adam, it is a spin-off from Shazam!
 (2019) and the eleventh film in the DC Extended Universe (DCEU).
-Directed by Jaume Collet-Serra from a screenplay by Adam Sztykiel, Rory Haines and Sohrab Noshirvani, the film follows Teth-Adam / Black Adam, an ancient superhuman who is released from his magic imprisonment by a group of archeologists to free the nation of Kahndaq from the crime syndicate Intergang, whose local leader plans to obtain an ancient relic called the Crown of Sabbac to take control of it.
+Directed by Jaume Collet-Serra from a screenplay by Adam Sztykiel, Rory Haines and Sohrab Noshirvani, the film follows Teth-Adam / Black Adam, an ancient superhuman who is released from his magic imprisonment by a group of archeologists to free the nation of Kahndaq from the crime syndicate Intergang, whose local leader plans to obtain an ancient and powerful relic called the Crown of Sabbac.
 Aldis Hodge, Noah Centineo, Sarah Shahi, Quintessa Swindell, Marwan Kenzari and Pierce Brosnan appear in supporting roles.

 Johnson was attached to Shazam! early in development and confirmed to portray the villain Black Adam in September 2014, but the producers, at Johnson's urging, later decided to give the character his own film.
 Sztykiel was hired in October 2017.
 Collet-Serra joined in June 2019 with a planned release date of December 2021, but this timeline was delayed by the COVID-19 pandemic.
 Additional casting took place over the next year, including four members of the Justice Society of America, along with the script being rewritten by Haines and Noshirvani.
 Principal photography took place from April to August 2021 at Trilith Studios in Atlanta, Georgia, and also in Los Angeles.

-Black Adam premiered in Mexico City on October 3, 2022, and was theatrically released in the United States on October 21.
-It received generally negative reviews from critics and failed to break-even at the box office, grossing $393 million worldwide against a budget of $190–$260 million.
+Black Adam premiered in Mexico City on October 3, 2022, and was theatrically released in the United States on October 21 to mixed reviews from critics.
+It failed to break even at the box office, grossing $393 million against a budget of $190–$260 million, becoming a box-office bomb.